br0wnbeer/vr_locomotion_website/content/post/motivation.md

 }
 {{< / highlight >}}

-Here you can set the speed the rocket is moving as well as the strength and radius of the explosion given by the serialised fields.
+Here you can set the speed the rocket is moving as well as the strength and radius of the explosion given by the Serialized fields.
 I also included two more field for an explosion sound as well as a explosion animation.
 For the explosion animation I used the [Praticle Pack](https://assetstore.unity.com/packages/vfx/particles/particle-pack-127325) from the Unity store a well as an free explosion sound from [upbeat.io](https://uppbeat.io/browse/sfx/explosions).
 ### Problems
 Some problems I encountered here were to find a explosion force value that did not shoot the player up to high and is not so low that the player does not move at all.
-There also was alot of reading Unity documentation involved about functionalities that Unity allreay proviedes regading explosions.
+There also was alot of reading Unity documentation involved about functionalities that Unity already provides regarding explosions.

 ## OVR Camera Rig Locomotion
-After creating the Rocket as well its behaviour in the scnene my next step was to implement the locomotion itself.
+After creating the Rocket as well its behavior in the scene my next step was to implement the locomotion itself.
 For this I turned on the Gravity on the OVR Camera Rig in the Scene and set the isTrigger value of the rigidbody to false.

-Then I started edting the Locomotion Technique class given to us by the professor and stated editing it to suit my needs.
+Then I started editing the Locomotion Technique class given to us by the professor and stated editing it to suit my needs.
 {{< highlight csharp "linenos=table,hl_lines=8 15-17,linenostart=1" >}}
 public class LocomotionTechnique : MonoBehaviour
 {